cloudlinux/cloudlinux-doc/docs/cloudlinux_installation/README.md

 ```
 </div>

-* Reboot by running the following command:
+* If there aren't any errors during the conversion - reboot your server by running the following command:

 <div class="notranslate">